 Some more WordCamp takeaways in part deux…

-The post "EduBloggin’ The Crowd at WordCamp" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2008/08/edubloggin-wordcamp/) on August 18, 2008.
+The post "EduBloggin’ The Crowd at WordCamp" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2008/08/edubloggin-wordcamp/) on August 18, 2008.